 October 27, 5:30-7:00

 This session will guide participants in their understanding of their own identity, and how personal identity shows up, or doesn’t show up in their teaching.
-We will discuss why it’s essential to examine one’s own identity when working to achieve equitable social-emotional learning (SEL) practices.
+We will discuss why it’s essential to examine one’s own identity when working to achieve equitable Social-Emotional-Behavioral Health (SEBH) practices.
 Time will be dedicated for participants to reflect on different interactions they’ve had with students, the school related activities they choose to support, the topics and persons they choose to highlight in their content areas, and the lens through which they examine their own practice and world and how that shapes the experiences their students have under their care and guidance.
 Furthermore, direct connects to teacher identity and inclusive teaching practices will be made to the SEBH of students.

 November 17, 5:30-7:00

 Positive Behavioral Intervention and Supports (PBIS) offers an ideal framework for teaching and practicing social-emotional learning competencies.
-This session will teach education professionals how to provide SEL instruction with a trauma-informed lens through a PBIS framework, allowing for a school-wide implementation process that when implemented with fidelity is more effective and cohesive for both the students and the educators.
+This session will teach education professionals how to provide SEBH instruction with a trauma-informed lens through a PBIS framework, allowing for a school-wide implementation process that when implemented with fidelity is more effective and cohesive for both the students and the educators.

 Presenter: Dr. Mary Crnobori